-- Counterparty Risk: the risk that the person or institution with whom an investor has entered into a financial transaction or contractual agreement, will default on his/her/its obligations arising from such transaction or contractual agreement (i.e. credit risk). - Currency Risk (also known as Foreign Exchange Risk): Financial Instruments.
-Funds or assets denominated in a foreign currency (i.e. a different currency from the base currency of the investor) are subject to adverse movements if the relative value of that currency falls vs the base currency of the investor.
-Currency movements may also impact the value of underlying assets of a such security security, maintains investments in foreign currencies (e.g. Mutual Funds, Hedge Funds, Structured Products, etc), regardless of the currency denomination of the securities.
-Fluctuations in currencies via foreign exchange markets may influence the performance of a broader range of investments related to specific geographic regions (e.g. US, Eurozone, Japan or Emerging markets, etc), can significantly affect the dynamics of the macro and micro-economy of such regions (GDP growth, trade competitiveness, fiscal performance. inflation, consumption, corporate earnings, etc). - Default Risk: The risk that an issuer of a bond may be unable to make timely principal and interest payments. - Dividend Risk: It refers to the risk that has to do with the incorrect valuation of a security due to the fact that there is a change in the original assumptions made relating to the dividend (or other payments) the security is expected to pay (make).
-Other than the
+- Counterparty Risk: the risk that the person or institution with whom an investor has entered into a financial transaction or contractual agreement, will default on his/her/its obligations arising from such transaction or contractual agreement (i.e. credit risk). - Currency Risk (also known as Foreign Exchange Risk): Financial Instruments, Funds or assets denominated in a foreign currency (i.e. a different currency from the base currency of the investor) are subject to adverse movements if the relative value of that currency falls vs. the base currency of the investor.
+Currency movements may also impact the value of underlying assets of a security, if such security maintains unhedged investments in foreign currencies (e.g. Mutual Funds, Hedge Funds, Structured Products, etc), regardless of the currency denomination of the securities.
+Fluctuations in currencies via foreign exchange markets may influence the performance of a broader range of investments related to specific geographic regions (e.g. US, Eurozone, Japan or Emerging markets, etc), as they can significantly affect the dynamics of the macro and microeconomy of such regions (GDP growth, trade competitiveness, fiscal performance, inflation, consumption, corporate earnings, etc). - Default Risk: The risk that an issuer of a bond may be unable to make timely principal and interest payments.